AUD CPA Exam Content & Structure

 The Auditing & Attestation (AUD) section of the CPA Exam covers the entire auditing process, including auditing procedures, generally accepted auditing standards, standards related to attest engagements and the AICPA Code of Professional Conduct.
-It's important to remember that the AUD exam tests on how well a CPA candidate applies their audit and attestation knowledge when solving problems and performing specific Blueprint tasks, not how well they are able to memorize auditing concepts.
+It's important to remember that the AUD exam tests on how well a CPA candidate applies their audit and attestation knowledge when solving problems and performing specific tasks laid out in the AICPA Blueprints, not how well they are able to memorize auditing concepts.

 AUD Exam Content

 - Nature and Scope of Audit and Non-Audit Engagements

 - Terms of Engagement for Audit and Non-Audit Engagements

 - Requirements for Engagements Documentation